knockout/knockout/documentation/component-registration.md

 ... or any of the other forms described here, though it would be unusual for the others to be useful when fetching templates via AMD.

+### Specifying additional component options

+As well as (or instead of) `template` and `viewModel`, your component configuration object can have arbitrary other properties.
+This configuration object is made available to any [custom component loader](component-loaders.html) you may be using.

+#### Controlling synchronous/asynchronous loading

+If your component configuration has a boolean `sync` property, Knockout uses this to determine whether the component is allowed to be loaded and injected synchronously.
+The default is `false` (i.e., forced to be asynchronous).
+For example,

+    ko.components.register('my-component', {
+        viewModel: { ... anything ... },
+        template: { ... anything ... },
+        sync: true // Injects synchronously if already loaded, otherwise still async });

+**Why is component loading normally forced to be asynchronous?**

+Normally, Knockout ensures that component loading, and hence component injection, always completes asynchronously, because *sometimes it has no choice but to be asynchronous* (e.g., because it involves a request to the server).
+It does this even if a particular component instance could be injected synchronously (e.g., because the component definition was already loaded).
+This always-asynchronous policy is a matter of consistency, and is a well-established convention inherited from other modern asynchronous JavaScript technologies, such as AMD.
+The convention is a safe default --- it mitigates potential bugs where a developer might not account for the possibility of a typically-asynchronous process sometimes completing synchronously or vice-versa.

+**Why would you ever enable synchronous loading?**

+If you want to change the policy for a particular component, you can specify `sync: true` on that component's configuration.
+Then it might load asynchronously on first use, followed by synchronously on all subsequent uses.
+If you do this, then you need to account for this changeable behavior in any code that waits for components to load.

+The benefit of `sync: true` is primarily that, if you're injecting a long list of copies of a certain component (e.g., inside a `foreach` binding), and if the component definition is already in memory due to previous usage, then all the new copies may be injected synchronously and cause only a single DOM reflow, which is preferable for performance especially on mobiles.

 ## How Knockout loads components via AMD

 When you load a viewmodel or template via `require` declarations, e.g.,